pwdel/userlevelmodelsflask/README.md

 * Adding flash messages to form.
 * Fix manage.py so we can operate the app and various other commands from the CLI.
 * [Go through the Jinja Documentation](https://jinja.palletsprojects.com/en/2.11.x/templates/) to gain a fuller understanding of how to design the front-end.
+* [using a module called, "flask-boostrap," per this tutorial here](https://john.soban.ski/pass-bootstrap-html-attributes-to-flask-wtforms.html) to implement bootstrap designs.

 ## References